-At Morgan & Morgan, our Orlando attorneys have successfully handled claims on behalf of dog bite victims, either through negotiations with the owner’s insurance company or litigation.
-We are well-versed in Florida-specific statutes enacted to protect the rights of our dog bite victims and understand that acting quickly following a dog bite is vital in protecting these rights.
+At Morgan & Morgan, our attorneys have successfully handled claims on behalf of dog bite victims, either through negotiations with the owner’s insurance company or litigation.
+We are well versed in statutes enacted to protect the rights of our dog bite victims and understand that acting quickly following an animal attack is vital in protecting these rights.
 An immediate investigation can help establish liability for the bite and determine whether insurance coverage applies.

-If you or a loved one has been bit by a dog in Florida, it’s important to contact an attorney immediately to learn more about your legal options.
-Fill out our free, no obligation case review form today to contact our Orlando dog bite attorneys today.
+If you or a loved one has been bitten by a dog, it’s important to contact an attorney immediately to learn more about your legal options.
+In addition to dog bite lawsuits, our attorneys are experienced in other practice areas, including medical malpractice, car accidents, and more.
+Fill out our free, no obligation case review form today to learn how our attorneys may be able to help.

-Mail carriers, deliverymen and other employees who are required to walk on private property or enter homes as part of their job description are given an “implied invitation” to enter the premises.
-A worker who is lawfully on the premises within the scope of their employment and is bit by a dog can submit a claim for workers’ compensation benefits.
-In Florida, workers’ compensation insurance provides employees who are injured on the job with medical and wage replacement benefits.
-When an employee is bit by a dog at work, they may also have a claim against the owner of the dog — as long as it is not owned by the employer.
-A third-party claim can provide the injured employee with additional compensation for pain and suffering and other losses not covered by workers’ compensation.
+insurance provides employees who are injured on the job with medical and wage replacement benefits.
+When an employee is bitten by a dog at work, they may also have a claim against the owner of the dog — as long as it is not owned by the employer.
+A third party claim can provide the injured employee with additional compensation for pain and suffering, and other losses not covered by workers’ compensation.

 Even if the dog’s owner does not have coverage, the injured party can still bring a legal claim against the owner to collect compensation for their losses.